Angelica Cheung

-Angelica Cheung (born April 24, 1966, in Beijing) is a Chinese fashion journalist and the founding editor-in-chief of Vogue China, launching its first issue in 2005.
-Previously editorial director of Elle China and editor-in-chief of Marie Claire Hong Kong, she has played an integral role in the development of China's fashion industry within and beyond her duties as a magazine editor.
-Cheung left her position as editor-in-chief of Vogue China after 16 years in December 2020.
+Angelica Cheung (born April 24, 1966, in Beijing) is a Chinese media executive and venture investor.
+She began her media career in Hong Kong in 1993, serving as editor-in-chief of Marie Claire Hong Kong and later as editorial director of Elle China, before becoming the founding editor-in-chief of Vogue China and launching its first issue in 2005.
+One of the most influential figures in China’s fashion industry during her Vogue tenure, Cheung left the magazine after 16 years in December 2020.
+In 2021, she joined Sequoia Capital China as a venture partner, focusing on consumer and lifestyle sectors.

 Early years

-The daughter of a Chinese diplomat, Cheung was born in Beijing and studied at Peking University, where she obtained degrees in Law and English Language and Literature.
+The daughter of a Chinese diplomat, Cheung was born in Beijing.
+She studied at Peking University, where she obtained degrees in Law and English Language and Literature.
 She subsequently received an MBA degree from University of South Australia.
 Cheung started her career in journalism in 1993 in Hong Kong and worked on all aspects of life there in the run-up to the handover to China in 1997.
 In 2001, she was named associate publisher of B International and then editor-in-chief of Marie Claire in Hong Kong and, in 2003, editorial director at Elle China in Shanghai.
 When publisher Condé Nast wanted to launch Vogue in China, the company asked Cheung to take the lead in 2004.